 Start Assessment Phase – CHMP opinion.

-Factual Accuracy Check – 3 weeks prior to publication of the Assessment Report.
+Factual Accuracy Check (optional) – 3 weeks prior to publication of the Assessment Report.

 Publication of the Assessment Report – 2 weeks after EPAR publication.